syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-OCR/Docker.md

 <img src="OCR-Images/OCRDocker4.png" alt="OCR Docker Step4" width="100%" Height="Auto"/>

 Step 5: Tesseract assemblies are not added as a reference.
 They must be kept in the local machine, and the location of the assemblies is passed as a parameter to the OCR processor.

 {% highlight c# tabtitle="C#" %}

 OCRProcessor processor = new OCRProcessor(@"TesseractBinaries\")

 {% endhighlight %}

 Step 6: Place the Tesseract language data {E.g eng.traineddata} in the local system and provide a path to the OCR processor.
-Please use the OCR language data for other languages using the following [link](https://github.com/tesseract-ocr/tessdata)
+Please use the OCR language data for other languages using the following link,[Tesseract language data](https://github.com/tesseract-ocr/tessdata).

 {% highlight c# tabtitle="C#" %}

 OCRProcessor processor = new OCRProcessor("Tesseractbinaries\");